freeCodeCamp/freeCodeCamp/guide/english/c/index.md

 ```shell
 gcc -o helloworld ./helloworld.c
 ```
-`gcc` is the Gnu C Compiler, and it will compile the C file we give it into a program that can be run by your computer.
+`gcc` is the GNU C Compiler, and it will compile the C file we give it into a program that can be run by your computer.

 `-o helloworld` tells GCC that you want the compiled file (the output of gcc) to be a file called "helloworld".
 The final part of the command tells GCC where the C file to be compiled can be found.
 If you aren't comfortable with navigating from the command line, this step will be hard, but that's okay- it's easy to learn and come back, or you can try from an IDE.